Student Behavior Policy

 The following assignment submission policies are designed to keep students on track, not find themselves in a situation where they have a pile-up of late assignments, and get their work to their advisor in a timely manner so they can receive helpful, timely feedback that they can apply to the next activity.
 Students and parents will want to make it a habit to meet with each other weekly, sign into the STAA Student Zone, look at the posted assignments, and read through the advisor's remarks on meetings, formal writing assignments, and essay questions.
 Parental involvement in time management and developing organizational skills is an important part of student academic success.

-Students must submit assignments through the STAA Student Zone so the system can document that the assignment has been submitted by the student, when it was submitted by the student, and that is it now ready for review and grading by the high school advisor.
+Students must submit assignments through the STAA Student Zone so the system can document that the assignment was submitted by the student, when it was submitted by the student, and that it is ready for review and grading by the high school advisor.
 Assignments should be submitted as Microsoft Word .DOCX files unless the assignment specifies using a .PDF file type or a specially assigned template.
 The method for uploading and submitting assignments will be addressed in the class orientation meeting as well as in the High School Orientation resource on the STAA Student Zone.
 In general, the recommended software to use is Microsoft Word (or a similar, compatible word processing program).
-Students that are not using Microsoft Word will need to explore the software they are using to find the "Export as Microsoft Word .docx" option as well as the "Export as pdf" option.
+Students who are not using Microsoft Word will need to explore the software they are using to find the "Export as Microsoft Word .docx" option as well as the "Export as pdf" option.

-Late Assignment Policy: Student work must be uploaded to the designated places on the STAA Student Zone during the open submission window in order to receive an advisor review and percentage grade.
-Parents may choose to review and grade assignments that students do not finish on time and manually record the grades that they issue for the past due assignments in the printed gradebook.
+Late Assignment PolicyStudent work must be uploaded to the designated places on the STAA Student Zone during the open submission window to receive an advisor review and percentage grade.
+Parents may choose to review and grade assignments that students do not finish on time and manually record the grades that they issue for past-due assignments in the printed gradebook.

-The most important assignments of each quarter (the essential assignments that are considered work samples) are marked with star symbols (★) and also have Saturday by 11:59 p.m. due dates.
-These starred assignments are unique in that they have the standard Saturday due date as well as a late-submission window.
+The most important assignments of each quarter (the essential assignments that are considered work samples) are marked with star symbols (★) and generally have Friday by 11:59 p.m. due dates (Fridays are considered Day 5, the final day of each school week).
+These starred assignments are unique in that they have a late-submission window.
 The late-submission window is typically one week.
 The late-submission window is reduced to three days if the starred assignment is due the very last week of the course (Week 16, Day 5).
-Starred assignments turned during the late-submission window will be reviewed and graded by your advisor, but the percentage grade will be reduced by ten percent.
-For clarity: starred assignments that are submitted after the due date and during the late-submission window will incur a 10% grade penalty.
+Starred assignments turned in during the late-submission window will be reviewed and graded by your advisor, but the percentage grade will be automatically reduced by ten percent.
+This late-submission window is available for unusual or emergency situations; students should not plan to submit their essential, starred (★) assignments late.
+Parents may remove the late-submission window's 10% penalty from the assignment's grade if the assignment was submitted late because of an unusual or emergency situation.
+For clarity: starred(★) assignments that are submitted after the due date and during the late-submission window will incur a 10% grade penalty.
+The late-submission window should be used sparingly.

 Assignments that are not starred are important, but they are not as important as the starred assignments.
 To guard against making it a habit to turn in assignments at the last minute or using late-submission windows, assignments without stars cannot be turned in late for advisor review and grading.
 The assignments that are not starred must be submitted by 11:59 p.m. on the Saturdays they are due; these assignments are typically worth fewer points and do not have a late-submission window.

 Writing and Math are the two most important subjects every semester for every student and should be given priority over all other coursework.
 To encourage prioritizing coursework in the writing and reasoning courses, the due dates for assignments in these courses are Fridays by 11:59 p.m.
 A one-day late-submission window will be open for these courses, but that means assignments submitted on Saturdays are subject to the 10% grade penalty.
 Our goal is to review and grade all assignments submitted on or before the Friday due dates in time to release the reviews to students before the Tuesday live class meetings.
 For clarity: Assignments in Composition I and II, Essay Writing B, Logic, Essay Writing A, and Critical Reading are due on Fridays by 11:59 p.m.; the late-submission window for these assignments closes the following day.
+The late-submission window should be used sparingly.

-All due dates and late-submission windows reflect our desire that Sundays are left entirely for worship, family time, and rest.
+All due dates and late-submission windows reflect our desire that Sundays be left entirely for worship, family time, and rest.
 The STAA Student Zone does not shut down on Sundays, but students are never expected to use Sundays for coursework.

-Quarter Grades and Parental Authority over Grades: Quarter grades will be calculated by the advisor based on the assignments that are submitted by the due dates or during any open late-submission windows.
-Assignments that are not properly submitted through the STAA Student Zone during the "on time" or "late assignment" periods are automatically marked with a zero by the computer system.
-Parents are welcome to supersede this zero score by grading the late assignment on their own and recording that grade manually in the printed version of the course's gradebook.
-Your advisor and the computer system will not have a record of this change so the parent will need to manually recalculate the grade the advisor issues at the end of the quarter to reflect the special changes the parent authorized for his or her student.
-The STAA Student Zone shows the status and grades of all class meetings, quizzes, and assignments throughout the entire semester--1) log in as a parent and click on the "Your Students" resource at the very bottom of the website or 2) log in as the student and click on "My Grades" at the top of the website.
+The STAA Student Zone shows the status and grades of all class meetings, quizzes, and assignments throughout the entire semester—Log in as the student and click on "My Grades" at the top of the website.
 The advisor assignment reviews and scoring on individual essay questions are only available for viewing when logged in as the student.
-At the end of the semester, the advisor will download the percentage grades from the STAA Student Zone and calculate the official quarter grades using the printed gradebook; parents are encouraged to update the printed gradebook to reflect any changes they deem necessary (emergencies situations, illnesses, planned absences, special academic targets, or assignments, late work, make-up meetings, revisions, or extra credit students submitted to their parents).
+At the end of the semester, the advisor will download the percentage grades from the STAA Student Zone and calculate the official quarter grades using the printed gradebook; parents are encouraged to update the printed gradebook to reflect any changes they deem necessary (emergency situations, illnesses, planned absences, special academic targets, or assignments, late work, make-up meetings, revisions, or extra credit students submitted to their parents).
 For clarity: Parents are encouraged to update the official, printed gradebook that the advisor issues at the end of the semester to confirm the grades that should be printed on the student's transcript.

 Viewing Grades: Student grades may be viewed at any time throughout the semester by signing in to the STAA Student Zone with the student's username and password, clicking on the drop-down arrow next to the student's name in the top right corner of the site, selecting "My Grades" from the drop-down menu, and clicking on the name of the course you wish to view.
 The reviews and grades for each assignment will display.
 Click on the name of an individual assignment to view the assignment instructions and the "Feedback files" uploaded by the high school advisor.
 The "Feedback files" are typically annotated copies of the student's assignment and/or an assignment rating rubric.